joshstephenson/PhoneticFlashCards/README.md

 <img width="500" alt="image" src="https://github.com/joshstephenson/PhoneticFlashCards/assets/11002/d118eb37-9d51-4916-a641-fd92c20fad5a">

 # Notes on platform and library support
 This has only been tested on a mac and requires that the machine have `afplay` for playing audio.
 You can install it if you have [homebrew](https://brew.sh/) installed with the command `brew install afplay`.
-This code uses a system call to `afplay` to play the audio.
 Displaying strings and reading input is done with the curses library to make the experience a bit more game like.

 # How to run